WebDip2015/example1/README.md

 # Example 1
 ## Synopsis

-At the top of the file top of the file top of the file etc there should be a short introduction and/ or overview that explains **what** the project is.
+At the top of the file top of the file top of the file etc (this repetition is unnecessary) there should be a short introduction and/ or overview that explains **what** the project is.
 This description should match descriptions added for package managers (Gemspec, package.json, etc.)

 *This is an exercise example that we will be using in the 2015 Web Diploma- each student will contribute to the project*